 - Relevant contact fields get updated based on the outcomes in your flows

-It never hurts to double and triple-check everything tied to your automated marketing.
+It never hurts to double and triple-check everything tied to your marketing automation.
 Otherwise, you risk the wrong message going to the wrong lead at the wrong time.
 This can lead to confusion and (even worse) an opt-out.